The Night Thoreau Spent in Jail

-The Night Thoreau Spent in Jail is a two-act American play by Robert E. Lee and Jerome Lawrence written in 1969.
-The play is based on the early life of the title character, Henry David Thoreau, leading up to his night spent in a jail in Concord, Massachusetts.
-Thoreau was jailed for refusing to pay a poll tax on the grounds that the money might be used to pay for the Mexican–American War, which he opposed.
+The Night Thoreau Spent in Jail is a two-act American play by Robert E. Lee and Jerome Lawrence, written in 1969.
+The play is based on the early life of the title character, Henry David Thoreau, leading up to the night he spent in jail in Concord, Massachusetts.
+Thoreau was jailed because he had refused to pay a poll tax that might be used to pay for the Mexican–American War, which he opposed.

-Writing in The New York Times, Howard Taubman described the ideological relevance of the play to contemporary audiences, stating "this play and its protagonist, though they are of the 19th century, are speaking to today's concerns: an unwanted war in another land, civil disobedience, the interdependence of man and nature, education, the role of government and the governed."
+Writing in The New York Times, reviewer Howard Taubman described the ideological relevance of the play to contemporary audiences, stating "this play and its protagonist, though they are of the 19th century, are speaking to today's concerns: an unwanted war in another land, civil disobedience, the interdependence of man and nature, education, the role of government and the governed."

+The play includes a scene depicting an apocryphal exchange between Thoreau and his good friend Ralph Waldo Emerson, who has come to vist him in jail.
+Emerson says "Henry!
+What are you doing in jail?", to which Thoreau responds, "Waldo!
+What are you doing out of jail?"

 Plot

 The play does not present events in chronological order; rather, the play features Thoreau remembering earlier parts of his life, not necessarily in the order they occurred.
 The play opens with Ralph Waldo Emerson, in his old age, recalling the memories of his friend, Henry.
 The play quickly shifts to Henry's current time in jail because he refused to pay the tax to support the war, where he meets Bailey, a homeless man falsely accused of arson.
 After meeting Bailey, Thoreau reflects on his recent past.
 Henry teaches Bailey to spell his name.

 Henry, who would have graduated from Harvard, but refused to pay the one dollar fee to receive his diploma, becomes a schoolmaster and attempts to teach a class against the school's curriculum, but Deacon Ball—a logical, respected teacher—makes him flog the children, after which he quits.
 After leaving the school, Henry and John (Henry's brother) start an outdoor school, but soon all of the children are pulled out of classes by concerned parents.
 Ellen, the sibling of one of the former classmates, went to the school to find out more about Transcendentalism, which her father claimed the school was based on.
 After the school is disbanded and the children leave, Henry takes her on a boat ride.
 He tells her about Transcendentalism, and about how he loves her, but it becomes very awkward and he tells her to go to church with John.
 John is in love with Ellen, and proposes to her, but later Ellen tells him that her father wouldn't allow her to marry either of the Thoreau brothers.

 Soon after, John dies from blood poisoning caused by a shaving cut, and Henry tries to cope with the loss.